The Equivalence of Schr\"{o}dinger and Heisenberg Pictures in Quantum Cellular Automata: Quantum Cellular Automaton

 \section{Quantum Cellular Automaton}

-We recall the definition of Quantum Cellular Automaton (QCA) as it is defined in~\cite{anw:odqca}.
-Informally, a QCA is a collection of cells evolving on a lattice, with the state of each cell at the end of a time step dependent on those of its neighbors prior to the step.
+We recall the definition of Quantum Cellular Automaton (QCA) as it is defined in~\cite{anw:odqca} in the Hilbert space formulation, the Schr\"{o}dinger template, and in the operator algebra formulation, the Heisenberg template.

-The lattice is typically $\mathbb{Z}^n$.
-Associated with each cell is a finite dimensional complex Hilbert space, the {\it cell Hilbert space}, $W$.
-The state of a cell can be \textit{quiescent}, given by a chosen element $\ket{q} \in W$, or if it is any other element of $W$, it is {\it active}.
-The Hilbert space of QCA is called the \textit{Hilbert space of finite configurations}, and is defined through first constructing an orthonormal basis for it over the lattice ($\mathbb{Z}^n$) as a whole, and then completing it under an appropriate norm.
-An element of this basis is specified by a tensor product, over the lattice, of individual cells' states.
-Each cell's state is drawn from the same orthonormal basis $\mathcal{B}$ of $W$ containing the quiescent state $\ket{q}$.
-Only finitely many tensor factors (cell states) are allowed to be in active states, while the rest are in quiescent state.
-This basis is called the \textit{set of finite configurations}, denoted by ${\mathcal{C}_{q}}$: